mayanku1111/AnimagineXL_diffusion/README.md

-# This reo is on creating a comic using Stable Diffusion
+# This repo is on creating a comic using Stable Diffusion

 ## Uses-Animagine XL 3.0 model and Dreambooth